mrnorman/YAKL/README.md

 });
 ```

+In the `Bounds` class as you go from left to right, you're always going from outer to inner loops as the examples indicate above.
 The `parallel_for` launcher is useful for every type of loop except for prefix sums and reductions.
 You can embed atomics in `parallel_for` as you'll see a few sections down.

 ### `Array`